That Will Be Seventy-One Dollars

 The shopping basket was filled with gourmet vegetables with three-syllable names, imported Asian fruits that looked like Christmas tree ornaments, and beetroot leaves, not even the actual beetroot, just the leaves for sautéing.
 As each item left the basket and flashed against the scanner, the running-total price jumped and jumped and jumped for everyone waiting behind me in line to see and judge.
 This modest fruit and veg shop is the type of place where you can buy a week’s worth of groceries for under twenty dollars.
 I was already on forty-three dollars and the basket was still half full.

-The fresh produce had been packed and now what I considered necessary pantry staples were being scanned and paraded around for public examination.
+The fresh produce had been packed and now what I considered necessary pantry staples were being scanned and paraded around for public examination and humiliation.
 Slivered almonds, pomegranate molasses, pink Himalayan Salt, dried figs, and both cumin seeds and ground cumin because I forgot what type I needed for an Ottolenghi recipe.

 Freekeh came out of the basket next and after the barcode was zapped I am certain the letters ‘F-R-E-A-K’ appeared on the register monitor.